KennethMWJr/iterators-and-control-flow/README.md

 //=> Yeah!!
 Cats are the best.
 ```

-When you're comparing variables to values, make sure you're using `==` or `===` -- not `=`.
+When you're comparing variables to values, make sure you're using  `===` -- not `=`.
 If you use `=`, you're reassigning the variable, instead of checking it for equality.

 ### 🚀 Independent Practice!!

 Touch a new javascript file -- `lecture-practice.js` -- and work in that.
-Remember, you can use the Node repl to run the file: `node lecture-practice.js`.
+Remember, you can use Node to run the file: `node lecture-practice.js`.

 Let's see if you have enough money to buy a cat.